jdreaver/rust-os/README.md

   - Page table concurrency:
     - Consider representing each PageTableEntry as `AtomicU64`, or in the page table as `AtomicInt<u64, PageTableEntry>`
 - Userspace
+  - Run scheduler after syscalls.
+Ensure that we are properly restoring user context (registers and such) given we might change CPUs (ensure any per CPU vars used are updated)
   - Write a barebones Rust userspace program
   - Drop any memory we allocated for task, like task segment pages
     - Also drop any intermediate page tables we created.